 This mindset is the foundation of the answer to the question in the email.
-If you’re not willing to get started (even if it’s a bad start) and persevere through failures — you won’t make it far in life.
+If you’re not willing to get started (even if it’s a bad start) and persevere through the hard shit — you won’t make it to where you want to go.

 But that’s still not enough, because you have to build on that foundation if you want to break through mediocrity.